longCLAWWielder/Python-Basic/README.md

 # Python-Basic
-Basic codes of python fpor beginners
+Basic codes of python for beginners